Goalsum/TataruBook/docs/tables_and_views.md

 ## portfolio_stats

-There is only one record: consider the set of all internal accounts as a **portfolio**, showing the portfolio's net assets at the beginning and ending of the statistics period, as well as total income and expenses, investment profit or loss during the statistics period.
+There is only one record: consider the set of all internal accounts as a **portfolio**, showing the portfolio's net worth at the beginning and ending of the statistics period, as well as total income and expenses, investment profit or loss during the statistics period.

 **Fields**
 - `start_value`: market value at the beginning of the statistics period, obtained by accumulating `market_value` from [start_values]({{ site.baseurl }}/tables_and_views.html#start_values) view.
 - `end_value`: market value at the ending of the statistics period, obtained by accumulating `market_value` from [end_values]({{ site.baseurl }}/tables_and_views.html#end_values) view.
 - `net_outflow`: the value of net outflow during the statistical period, obtained by accumulating `total_value` from all external accounts other than [interest_accounts]({{ site.baseurl }}/tables_and_views.html#interest_accounts) in [income_and_expenses]({{ site.baseurl }}/tables_and_views.html#income_and_expenses) view.
 Note that interest is not an inflow or outflow.
 If there is a net inflow during the statistics period, then this value is negative.
 - `interest`: the total amount of interest earnings incurred during the statistics period, obtained  by accumulating `total_value` from all [interest_accounts]({{ site.baseurl }}/tables_and_views.html#interest_accounts) in [income_and_expenses]({{ site.baseurl }}/tables_and_views.html#income_and_expenses) view.
 - `net_gain`: the total gain (or total loss) generated by the investments during the statistics period, calculated as $$ \text{end\_value} + \text{net\_outflow} - \text{start\_value} $$.
-That is, all changes in net assets are considered investment income (or loss) except for changes in net assets resulting from income and expenses.
+That is, all changes in net worth are considered investment income (or loss) except for changes resulting from income and expenses.
 Interest earnings are part of investment income.
 - `rate_of_return`: the rate of return on investments calculated using the [simple Dietz method]({{ site.baseurl }}/rate_of_return.html#simple-dietz-method).

 ## flow_stats